USS Washtenaw County

 USS Washtenaw County (LST-1166) was a in commission in the United States Navy from 1953 to 1973.
 Named for Washtenaw County, Michigan, she was the only U.S. Navy vessel to bear the name.
-It is currently derelict.
-In October 2008, it was reported to be at the southeastern tip of Lord Island on the Columbia River in Rainier, Oregon at 46°07′18″ N 123°00′51″ W next to the Oregon shoreline.
-It is listed as a derelict vessel by the interagency Derelict Vessel Task Force, and has suffered damage from vandalism and looting between 2005 and 2008.
+She is currently derelict.
+In October 2008, she was reported to be at the southeastern tip of Lord Island on the Columbia River in Rainier, Oregon at 46°07′18″ N 123°00′51″ W next to the Oregon shoreline.
+She is listed as a derelict vessel by the interagency Derelict Vessel Task Force, and has suffered damage from vandalism and looting between 2005 and 2008.
 While some had hoped to restore the ship as a museum ship, there is no funding or plan to do so.

 Service history (source: Dictionary of American Naval Fighting Ships)

 Construction and commissioning

 Designed under project SCB 9A and laid down as LST-1166 on 29 November 1951 at Sturgeon Bay, Wisconsin by the Christy Shipbuilding Corporation.
 The ship was launched on 22 November 1952, sponsored by Miss Dorothy Christenson; and commissioned at the New Orleans Naval Station on 29 October 1953.